 For simplicity, we use the same notation for variables and parameters in this model as in the model used for the effect of policy measures on mobility (but the estimated parameters have, of course, a different interpretation and values).
 The superscript $(k,s)$ is attached to parameters to indicate that their values depend on the choice of mobility variable $k$ and its lag $s$.

 The parameter of interest is $\xi_{ks}$.
 It measures the expected percentage change in the reported number of new cases per canton inhabitant $s$ days after a 1\,\% increase in mobility variable $k$.
 Hence, the parameter shows how the relative growth rate in reported cases changes as a function of lagged mobility, after adjusting for relevant factors but where mobility varies according to which policy measures are implemented.
 Note that we intentionally include only a single lag $s$ (and then refit the model for different lags) rather than including multiple lags at the same time.
-We follow this approach because infection disease dynamics imply that there are carry-on effects in infection rates between consecutive days that would be modeled as being fixed if several lags are included, resulting in biased estimates.
-We also only include only a single lagged mobility variable $k$.
-The reason is that every trip by mode or reason contributes to the total number of trips; hence, to avoid counting single trips several times, both the variable for the total number of trips and any variable for trips by mode or reason should not be included in the same model.
-Moreover, since trips by mode or purpose are different subsets of total trips, every trip by one mode must be a trip of one purpose (\eg, a train trip is either made for the purpose of commuting or non-commuting); hence, for the same reason, the model should not include mobility variables for both a mode and a purpose.
+We follow this approach to avoid issues related to multicollinearity between the mobility variables and because one cannot condition on mobility in future days when predicting future reported cases from current mobility.